 4. Some projects bring about climate mitigation and adaption at the same time, e.g. carbon credits from mangrove forest restoration projects are both an effective protection against rising sea levels (adaptation to potential flooding due to climate change) near cities, and are useful for carbon sequestration over a prolonged period (climate mitigation).

 Challenges aimed at the voluntary carbon market include the lack of regulation and transparency, and that it creates potential for greenwashing without actual emissions reductions.
-CIX addresses these valid criticisms head on, building trust as an exchange only for credible, quality credits.
+CIX addresses these valid criticisms head on, building trust as a venue for credible, quality credits.

-When voluntary carbon projects are ‘done right’ and credits are used responsibly, the voluntary carbon market is a critical mechanism to direct investment and funding to scale meaningful carbon sequestration solutions.
+When climate action projects are ‘done right’ and credits are used responsibly, carbon markets can be a valuable mechanism to direct funding to scale meaningful carbon sequestration solutions.
 CIX recognises that building trust in ‘doing it right’ requires transparency and additional due diligence or quality assurance.

 CIX